- by Seneca

 Allergic to alcohol?

 I have seen people with allergies react with that small of an alcohol content.
 It amounts to a little bit of flushing.
 In that case if it's not a contact allergy, you can still use a brandy-based essence externally by dotting on pulse points, or areas of tension.
 You also can special order any of our essences with a vinegar base instead.
+If it helps for allergy concerns we use Christian Brother's Brandy because it goes straight from oak to glass.
+Brandy also is naturally gluten free as it made from grapes.

 Plenty of recovering alcoholics are using the brandy based essences without falling off the wagon.
 It's up to you to judge your level of healing in the process and what you think is ok for you personally.
 The amounts are again, really small.
 I think the biggest concern for recovery is that there are some potential sensory triggers such as smell.
 Again, these are not essential oils, and if you have an alcohol problem I would advise against putting the bottle up to your nose and taking a whiff.
 It smells like booze and scent is a powerful trigger.
 I also don't think it's wisdom to squirt essences straight from the bottle into your mouth, although I know recovering alcoholics that do and it never goes any further than that.
 If your drink of choice was beer or wine, you're probably safer than if it was hard liquor.